10sr/flake8-no-implicit-concat/README.md

 - [**pylint**][pylint]
   This linter has `implicit-str-concat` rule.
-  By default it only looks for occurrences of implicit concatenations on the same line, but there is `--check-str-concat-over-line-jumps=y` option to enable checking of concatenations over multiple lines.
+  By default it only looks for occurrences of implicit concatenations on the same line, but it has `--check-str-concat-over-line-jumps=y` option to enable checking of concatenations over multiple lines.